Skip to contents

 #> <chr> <chr> <chr> <chr> <chr> <chr> <dbl>

-#> 1 A0A087X1C5 reviewed CP2D7_HUMAN Putative cytoch… CYP2D7 Homo sa… 515
+#> 1 A0A087X1C5 reviewed CP2D7_HUMAN Putative cytoc… CYP2D7 Homo sa… 515

-#> 2 A0A0B4J2F0 reviewed PIOS1_HUMAN Protein PIGBOS1… PIGBOS1 Homo sa… 54
+#> 2 A0A0B4J2F0 reviewed PIOS1_HUMAN Protein PIGBOS… PIGBOS1 Homo sa… 54

-#> 3 A0A0B4J2F2 reviewed SIK1B_HUMAN Putative serine… SIK1B Homo sa… 783
+#> 3 A0A0B4J2F2 reviewed SIK1B_HUMAN Putative serin… SIK1B Homo sa… 783

-#> 4 A0A0C5B5G6 reviewed MOTSC_HUMAN Mitochondrial-d… MT-RNR1 Homo sa… 16
+#> 4 A0A0C5B5G6 reviewed MOTSC_HUMAN Mitochondrial-… MT-RNR1 Homo sa… 16

-#> 5 A0A0K2S4Q6 reviewed CD3CH_HUMAN Protein CD300H … CD300H Homo sa… 201
+#> 5 A0A0K2S4Q6 reviewed CD3CH_HUMAN Protein CD300H… CD300H Homo sa… 201

-#> 6 A0A0U1RRE5 reviewed NBDY_HUMAN Negative regula… NBDY LINC01… Homo sa… 68
+#> 6 A0A0U1RRE5 reviewed NBDY_HUMAN Negative regul… NBDY LINC01… Homo sa… 68

 #> # ℹ 1 more variable: `Gene Ontology (molecular function)` <chr>